-The Master of Urban Design program in the School of Architecture joins with the UNC Greensboro Department of Interior Architecture and Center for Community-Engaged Design to present a symposium that explores the complex issues of affordable housing and neighborhood erasure.
+The City.Building.Lab in the School of Architecture joins with the UNC Greensboro Department of Interior Architecture and Center for Community-Engaged Design to present a symposium that explores the complex issues of affordable housing and neighborhood erasure.

 Held in conjunction with the UNCG Novem Mason Symposium on Community-Engaged Design, the public symposium on Friday, March 31, follows a full day of student workshops in local communities in Greensboro and Charlotte.
-Reports from their experiences, panel discussions, and a keynote lecture will address issues of housing access, neighborhood history, and urban development using community-engaged design methods that value local knowledge of place and history equally with professional expertise.
+Reports from their experiences and panel discussions will address issues of housing access, neighborhood history, and urban development using community-engaged design methods that value local knowledge of place and history equally with professional expertise.

 3:30-5:00 pm Panel 2: Community-Engaged Design Solutions to Housing Challenges